Archives

 As educators we all know the importance of laying a solid foundation in the early weeks of a new school year.
 Having clear routines and procedures are key to having good classroom management and a smooth year.
 By taking the time to explicitly and thoroughly teach students your expectations, you are setting yourself and your students up for a successful school year.
 That’s where library orientation comes into play!
 Library orientation is a very very busy time of the year.
 As the librarian, you are solely responsible for ensuring every single student in your school is respecting library time and following the correct procedures.
 After all, we only have them in the media center for a short time each week!
 This time at the beginning of the school year is so important to a seamless year!
 One engaging and fun way I like to teach expectations to my students is

-We all know how important it is to teach our students information literacy skills: how to access, analyze, evaluate and communicate information.
-There are several different research or information gathering models available to teach the research process including the Big6 and the FINDS model from Florida.
-However, I do not think you need to use a “formal” model as long as your lesson plans cover these skills.
-Something to keep in mind is that a research project is more about teaching students the process of finding information, not so much as in the finished product.
-The primary objective is to teach students problem-solving techniques and how to think critically.
-You want them to learn how to navigate through large quantities of information to find what they are looking for.
-Show them how important it is to provide credit to the sources the information came from and how to avoid
+We all know how important it is to teach our students information literacy skills: how to access, analyze, evaluate, and communicate information.
+There are several different research or information gathering models available for teaching the research process including the Big 6 and the FINDS model from Florida.
+However, I do not think you need to use a “formal” model as long as your lesson plans cover these important skills.
+Teaching the Research Process Starts Here Something to keep in mind is that a research project is more about teaching students the process of finding information, not so much the finished product.
+While language arts teachers might disagree, there are many ways to teach and assess writing skills.
+But with a research project, our students need to understand how to find relevant and trustworthy sources, read the information, and analyze it for their purpose.
+If you look at this picture